Kruuza81/Kn1ghtCOCFramework/README.md

 ## What if the device does not have a PC (personal computer) operating system?
 If your device does not have a PC operating system, the development process will be somewhat challenging.
 In this case, I suggest you either write the code directly using a note-taking app on your phone and let Kn1ght debug and run it for free, or pay Kn1ght 16.8 yuan(2 doller) to write it for you hhh.(Chinese Only)
 However, buying a computer is not an insurmountable challenge.
-Generally, you can assemble a barely usable PC for around 200~1000 yuan（25 ~ 125 doller）.
+Generally, you can assemble a barely usable PC for around 200~1000 yuan（25 ~ 125 doller,In US or Other Countrys Can Not Do That）.
 You can search for tutorials on Bilibili, Douyin, or Tieba (Tualatin Bar).
 Using AI or Baidu is not recommended.
 ## Development Tutorial
 ### 1. Understanding the Player Class
 > Class: A programming term, roughly meaning a collection of many properties and functions, which can be understood as a "class" in games.
 Using "classes" can easily implement various functions.